 All pupils, regardless of race or gender, shall have the opportunity to develop MFL capability.
 The school will promote equal opportunities and fairness of distribution of MFL resources.

-• 11.
-SPECIAL EDUCATION NEEDS
+11. SPECIAL EDUCATION NEEDS

-The needs of all children will be met through differentiated learning and support from teaching and special needs assistants in class whenever possible.
+The needs of all children will be met through differentiated learning and support from teaching assistants in class whenever possible.